kristianmandrup/auth-assistant/README.markdown

 ## Role strategies ##

-Role strategies can be set up using the [Generic Role Strategies](http://github.com/kristianmandrup/roles_generic) gem.
+Role strategies can be set up using the [Generic Role Strategies](http://github.com/kristianmandrup/roles_generic) gem or any of the ORM specific roles gems such as [Roles for Active Record](http://github.com/kristianmandrup/roles_active_record).
-Follow the instruction on the main page.

 _Future plans:_
 I have plans to have the main *Auth-Assistant* generator configure a role strategy of choice for the ORM of choice.

 ## Permits

+Currently only CanCan is supported as the permission system.

 ### CanCan